Justin Dowley, Non-executive Chairman

 - Determine the nature and extent of the risks the Group is willing to take.

-- Agree the Group’s governance framework and approve Group governance policies.
+- Agree the Group’s governance framework and approve Group compliance policies.

 - Monitor, assess and review cyber security and fraud risk for the Group.